-Elder abuse affects many older Western Australians, and may involve social, physical, sexual, psychological, emotional or financial abuse.
+The abuse and mistreatment of older people affects many Western Australians, and may involve physical, sexual, psychological or emotional, financial, neglect and cultural and spiritual abuse.

-The Department of Communities is working to reduce elder abuse in Western Australia through the development and implementation of an elder abuse strategy and the provision of resources designed to support individuals and service providers.
+The Department of Communities is working to respond to and reduce this abuse and mistreatment in Western Australia through the development and implementation of the WA Strategy to Respond to Abuse of Older People (Elder Abuse) 2019–2029 and the provision of resources designed to support individuals and service providers.
+The Strategy is aligned to the National Plan to End the Abuse and Mistreatment of Older People.

 Which support services can you turn to?